Safeya-Yasien/e-commerce-mern-app/README.md

 ---

+### 64. Understand what is the 'virtuals' and 'enum' in 'user.model'

 ### 35. Use Timer to show the countdown

 ### 30. There is a problem in text in dark in shop now button in hero section and bg in dark theme in learn more button in hero section